 The odor caused by drinking alcohol doesn't come from the mouth.
 It comes from your lungs, where alcohol in the blood enters the air you exhale.
 This is how breathalyzers detect blood alcohol levels.

 The following may cover up the smell temporarily, but it won't last:

 While you cannot replace the smell of alcohol with a fresh smell, you can consume something equally as potent to cover up the odor of alcohol breath.

-Try eating foods with a strong smell, such as garlic, fish, or blue cheese.
+Try eating foods with a strong smell, like:

 Many cultures finish a meal with a herbal chew to perfume away unpleasant breath.
-Mukhwas in India, for example, freshens the breath with ingredients like anise, fennel, and coconut.
+Mukhwas in India, for example, freshen the breath with ingredients like anise, fennel, and coconut.

 These breath perfumes and mouth fresheners are unlikely to keep your breath fresh for long.

 Alcohol breath doesn't live in your mouth, but bacteria do.
 Bacteria thrive in your mouth after alcohol consumption.
 Brush your teeth with toothpaste to scrub off the bacteria and reduce bad breath.